Ambassadors for Christ (TN) - Nov 20-22, 2025 | Status: Drops Only | 4:27 PM Central

 We ask you to please not call the Church office for any tournament information.
 Email us at ambassador.tournament@gmail.com with any questions.

-Ambassadors for Christ Club is excited to host you at our David Helton Fall Forensics Forum Speech & Debate Tournament.
+Ambassadors for Christ Club is blessed to host you at our David Helton Fall Forensics Forum Speech & Debate Tournament.
 Please join us in praying for a tournament that will honor God, sharpen skills for HIS glory while developing new relationships & strengthenening existing friendships as David did!

 Every day David sent a Scripture verse in a group text to 74+ friends, most of whom were fellow speech and debaters for whom he also prayed.
 He served many hours with his church's outreach to those in need.
 He was a true Ambassador for Christ!
 We cherish the memory for his Christ-honoring life, a fun-loving, spontaneous-dancing, speech & debate champion, fisherman of people & fishes.
 We look forward, in God's timing, to our reunion with him in the Presence of Jesus, our Savior King, whom, we are absolutely certain, he is even more now loving, worshipping, and serving!